Daita-Corp/claude-code/quickstart.md

 You are helping the user bootstrap a new Daita AI agent project.
 Follow these steps:

-1. **Understand the use case**: Ask the user what kind of agent they want to build (e.g., "data analyzer", "customer support bot", "document processor").
+1. **Understand the use case**: Ask the user what kind of agent they want to build (e.g., "data analyzer", "database monitor", "slack alert bot").
 If they already mentioned it in their message, use that.

 2. **Project initialization**:
    - Ask for a project name (or suggest one based on the use case)